lamberta/devkit-doc/api/ui/widget/listview.md

 ~~~

-# Class: DataSource
+# Class: GCDataSource

-A `DataSource` is a collection of items that adheres to the [observable
+A `GCDataSource` is a collection of items that adheres to the [observable
 pattern](http://en.wikipedia.org/wiki/Observer_pattern).
 This means that any
-time items are added, removed, or updated, the `DataSource` will publish an
+time items are added, removed, or updated, the `GCDataSource` will publish an
 appropriate event for the item(s) in question (see [below](#events) for a list
-of available events). `DataSources` abstract the connection between UI and
+of available events). `GCDataSources` abstract the connection between UI and
 data model changes.
 For example, when you have a UI element (like a
-`ListView`) displaying a collection of items, tying the UI to the `DataSource`
+`ListView`) displaying a collection of items, tying the UI to the `GCDataSource`
 lets you update individual data items and have those changes automatically
 propagate to the UI without re-rendering the entire collection.
 If you
-implement a UI backed by a `DataSource`, you can update individual UI items
+implement a UI backed by a `GCDataSource`, you can update individual UI items
-based on the events the `DataSource` publishes.
+based on the events the `GCDataSource` publishes.

 ## Methods

-### new DataSource ([options])
+### new GCDataSource ([options])

 Parameters
 :    1. `options {object}`